Markito03/Markito03/README.md

 - 👀 I’m interested in Sports, Gaming, Esports and Coding!
 - 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on small Projects.
-- 📫 How to reach me Discord: the_first_emperor or here on GitHub!
+- 📫 You can reach me via Discord: the_first_emperor and GitHub!
 - 😄 Pronouns: -
 - ⚡ Fun fact: Potatoes and onions should not be stored together.
 They give off gases that will accelerate spoilage of each other.